labbcb/hpexome/index.md

 We used GATK-Queue workflow management to implement the workflow.
 It consists in a QScript file written in Scala programming language.
 The input parameters from every walker are set to default values but user can change theses values through the R interface.

-Download latest version of __GATK-Queue__ at https://software.broadinstitute.org/gatk/download/queue.
+Download latest version of __GATK-Queue__ at <a href="https://software.broadinstitute.org/gatk/download/queue" target="_blank">https://software.broadinstitute.org/gatk/download/queue</a>.

 Download latest version of __hpexome__ <a href="https://raw.githubusercontent.com/labbcb/hpexome/master/Hpexome.scala" target="_blank">here</a>.